Burned Bush Wells

 Burned Bush Wells is an adventure published by TSR in 1984 for the Old West role-playing game Boot Hill.

 Plot summary

 In the middle of winter, the player characters ride into the small range town of Burned Bush Wells, Nebraska, with a load of furs to sell.
 They soon find themselves embroiled in a dispute as the wealthy businessman Lyle Underway tries to take over the entire town by forcing smaller business owners out.

-Burned Bush Wells is an adventure which consists of nine small scenarios or encounters and one larger adventure.
+Burned Bush Wells is an adventure which consists of nine short scenarios or encounters and one longer adventure.

 Publication history

 The Old West combat and role-playing game Boot Hill was one of TSR's first products, published in 1975, only a year after Dungeons & Dragons.
 No other supporting material was published until 1981, when TSR released Mad Mesa, the game's first adventure.
 Several more adventures followed, including Burned Bush Wells, the fourth Boot Hill adventure, a 32-page book with a tri-fold cover published in 1984 that was written by Jeff Grubb with contributions by Allen Hammack and Brian Blume, and interior and cover art by Larry Elmore.